Garlic and Herb Lamb Loin -Grilled or Roasted to Perfection

 - Preheat grill or oven to 350°F.

-- Truss with kitchen string. (see post)
+- Truss with kitchen string. (see the article above.)

 - If roasting in the oven, once roast is browned, place roast in a large roasting pan on a roasting rack in oven to finish (or use cast iron or oven safe pan to sear).